On the density of rational points on rational elliptic surfaces: Introduction

 \subsection{Acknowledgements}

 I thank my supervisor, M. Hindry, for numerous helpful conversations and suggestions and for his encouragement.
 I thank D. Rohrlich and J.-M. Couveignes for their careful reading of earlier versions of this work.
+I also thank the anonymous referee for good suggestions.

+Most of the mathematics of this paper were done at Institut de Math\'ematiques de Jussieu - PRG.
+I thank the Institut Fourier of Universit\'e Grenoble Alpes and the Max Planck Institute in Bonn for providing good working environment.